ARM9/casfx/README.md

-A SuperFX assembler for ca65, just include casfx.inc in the gsu folder and you're good to go (requires at least ca65 and ld65, get here http://oliverschmidt.github.io/cc65/).
+## A SuperFX assembler for ca65 ##
+Just include casfx.inc in the gsu folder and you're good to go (requires at least ca65 and ld65, get here http://oliverschmidt.github.io/cc65/).

 Use the autonop "directive" to have the assembler automatically insert a nop opcode after jal and ret pseudo-ops.